Jindalee Operational Radar Network

 Unlike traditional radars that were limited by the line of sight, the Jindalee high frequency OTHR conceived and designed by Australian scientists used the ionosphere above the earth's surface.
 A high frequency radio signal was beamed skywards from a transmitter and refracted down from the ionosphere to illuminate a target.
 The echo from the target travelled by a similar path back to a separate receiver site.
 Received data was processed into real-time tracking information.

-Developing Jindalee from ‘concept demonstrator’ phase to proven operational capability continued from 1971 to 1987.
-In 1971, John Strath advocated strongly and successfully for the funding of a scaled-up OTHR prototype.
-The first experimental radar, designed and built by DSTO (now DST Group), was constructed at Alice Springs in central Australia in the mid-1970s.
-It later became known as the ‘Stage A’ evaluation program.
+Developing Jindalee from 'concept demonstrator' phase to proven operational capability occurred from 1971 to 1987.
+In 1971, DSTO Senior Principal Research Scientist John Strath advocated strongly and successfully for the funding of a scaled-up OTHR prototype.
+The first experimental radar, designed and built by DSTO (now Defence Science and Technology Group), was constructed at Alice Springs in central Australia in the mid-1970s.
+It later became known as the 'Stage A' evaluation program.

-Jindalee ‘A’, was modestly powered and had a narrow field of detection, a ‘staring’ beam, with a simple whip-antenna array only one-quarter the length of the current Alice Springs Jindalee radar (2.8 kms).
-But Jindalee ‘A’ did detect aircraft at long ranges and, later, ships.
-Its radar waveform generator was one of the few pieces of Australian-developed ‘original equipment’ retained in later Jindalee stages.
+Jindalee 'A' was modestly powered and had a narrow field of detection, a 'staring' beam, with a simple whip-antenna array only one-quarter the length of the current Alice Springs Jindalee radar (2.8 km).
+But Jindalee 'A' did detect aircraft at long ranges and, later, ships.
+Its radar waveform generator was one of the few pieces of Australian-developed 'original equipment' retained in later Jindalee stages.

 In 1986, approval was given for the design and development of the OTHR network.
 This was followed in March 1987 when the federal government launched its Policy Information Paper — The Defence of Australia 1987 — which placed a high priority on establishing a network of OTHRs.
 It was envisaged that a network of up to three OTHR installations would be constructed covering the approaches of northern Australia.